AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <p> \( BE = abs( \frac{cos(\Theta) * r}{sin(\theta)}) \)</p>
 </div>

 One problem here is that the radius that we specified as input, might not fit into the corner.
-This can be remedied by the following check:
+This can be remedied with the following check:

 <pre><code>
 if (lenOut > min(v1.len / 2, v2.len / 2)) {